drivendataorg/scipy_proceedings/papers/drivendata/main.md

 ## Motivation

-Camera traps offer immense potential for conservation as a noninvasive tool for monitoring wildlife.
-They are one of the few methods capable of observing multiple species simultaneously.
-Still images from camera traps are often used to track changes in species occupancy, while video recordings offer a rich source of information for studying animal behavior.
-Camera traps also support population abundance estimation.
-For example, statistical models for distance sampling [@doi:10.1016/j.ecoinf.2021.101536] combine the frequency of animal sightings with the animals’ distance from the camera to estimate a species' population size.
+Camera traps hold immense potential for conservationists as they are a noninvasive way of monitoring wildlife [REF].
+They enable the measurement of species occupancy [@doi:10.1111/1365-2664.12399], relative [@doi:10.1016/j.biocon.2012.12.025] or absolute abundance [@doi:10.1111/2041-210X.12790], population trends over time [@doi:10.1002/rse2.132], patterns in animal behavior [@doi:10.1002/rse2.48; @doi:10.1111/2041-210X.14044], and more.
+They are also one of the few tools for monitoring multiple species simultaneously [@doi:10.1111/1365-2664.13602].

+As simple sensors, camera traps do not automatically label or filter the species they observe.
+Manual review and labeling represent a critical bottleneck, consuming vast amounts of resources that could otherwise support direct conservation actions [@doi:10.3390/ani10010132; @doi:10.1002/rse2.402].

-While the downstream uses of camera traps vary, all camera trap users share a common pain point: camera traps cannot automatically identify the species they observe.
-Labeling and filtering the resulting data typically requires substantial human effort—either valuable time of teams of experts or large groups of citizen scientists.
-A particularly common need is filtering out “blank” images or videos that do not contain an animal, which often result from false triggers caused by wind, rain, or changes in lighting.
-These blanks can often account for more than half of the data collected, such as over 80% in the SNapshot Serengeti dataset [@doi:10.1111/2041-210X.13099].
-Estimating animal distance from video footage is also labor-intensive; it takes a researcher 12 seconds, on average, to label the necessary information in just a single still frame [@doi:10.1016/j.ecoinf.2021.101536].
+One of the most common needs is filtering out “blank” images and videos, e.g., those that do not contain an animal but rather were a false trigger, potentially caused by wind, rain, or changes in light.
+These “blanks” account for approximately 70% of captured images [@doi:10.48550/arXiv.1907.06772].
+Estimating animal distances in camera trap footage currently entails an extremely manual, time-intensive process.
+Automated distance extraction is estimated to be 21 times faster than manual labelling [@doi:10.1016/j.ecoinf.2021.101536].

-While an increasing number of conservation organizations are collecting and storing camera trap data, many are not yet able to effectively use that data for decision-making.
-The time and effort needed to manually review and annotate the data often prevent organizations from using camera traps at scale.
-As a result, organizations may experience long delays between data collection decision-making, choose not to use camera traps, or even leave data unused on hard drives.
+While more and more conservation organizations and researchers are collecting and storing camera trap data, many are not yet able to effectively use that data for decision-making.
+The people-power needed to view and annotate camera trap data is prohibitively expensive in terms of time and money, which results in organizations not using camera traps, data accumulating on hard drives, or long delays in turn-around while teams sift through thousands of incoming images and videos every month.

+Machine learning (ML) models have shown significant promise in automating species identification from camera trap imagery [@doi:10.1111/2041-210X.14044].
+Several software tools that leverage ML have gained widespread adoption in recent years, including MegaDetector [@doi:10.48550/arXiv.1907.06772], Wildlife Insights [@doi:10.1017/S0376892919000298], and Addax AI (formerly EcoAssist) [@doi:10.21105/joss.05581].
+These tools have advanced the application of pretrained computer vision models for animal detection and species classification particularly for camera trap image data.

-Accurate, accessible, and automated species detection enables improved monitoring of animal populations and more rapid evaluation of conservation interventions.
-Accelerated processing workflows can reduce time-to-insight from years to months.
-This shift not only supports timely interventions and evaluations—allowing for adaptive management if efforts are not proving effective—but also enables the collection of more data from a broader range of locations.
+Accurate, accessible, and automated species detection enables improved monitoring of animal populations and evaluation of conservation impacts on species abundance.
+Faster processing of camera trap data allows conservationists to conduct these assessments in weeks instead of years.
+This not only supports timely interventions and evaluations—allowing for adaptive management if efforts are not proving effective—but also enables the collection of more data from a broader range of locations.
 It also allows conservationists to direct their time toward more complex secondary analysis and making evidence-based conservation decisions.

 ## Development history

 Zamba has its origins in the Pri-matrix Factorization Challenge [@primatrix_competition], an online machine learning competition hosted by DrivenData in 2017 in partnership with experts from the Max Planck Institute for Evolutionary Anthropology.
 Machine learning competitions have proven effective at harnessing community-driven innovation and enabling the rapid testing of thousands of approaches to solving a problem [@doi:10.48550/arXiv.1606.07781].

 In this challenge, over 320 participants competed to develop accurate species detection models for camera trap video data.
-The competition used a unique dataset created through the Chimp&See Zooniverse project [@doi:10.1002/ece3.7128], where thousands of citizen scientists manually labeled camera trap videos.
+The competition used a unique dataset created through the Chimp&See Zooniverse project [@doi:10.1002/rse2.402], where thousands of citizen scientists manually labeled camera trap videos.
 Their efforts produced nearly 2,000 hours of annotated footage from the Chimp&See database[^footnote-chimpandsee-labeling].
 The winning algorithm achieved 96% accuracy in detecting wildlife presence and 99% average accuracy in classifying species across 23 label classes [@primatrix_results].

 [^footnote-chimpandsee-labeling]: Since this data was non-expert labeled, certain thresholds on how many user annotations were required to accept a label as well as thresholds related to percentages of user agreement were applied to go from raw annotations to a well-labeled dataset.

-To make these computer vision advances more accessible to ecologists and conservationists, the top-performing model from the Pri-matrix Factorization Challenge was simplified and adapted into an open-source command-line tool called Zamba, named after the word for “forest” in Lingala.
+To make these computer vision advances more accessible to ecologists and conservationists, the top-performing model from the Pri-matrix Factorization Challenge[^footnote-primatrix-winning-model] was simplified and adapted into an open-source command-line tool called Zamba, named after the word for “forest” in Lingala.

+[^footnote-primatrix-winning-model]: Since Zamba’s origins in 2017, computer vision techniques have evolved significantly.
+The original algorithm implemented in Zamba v1 used an ensemble of five models with architectures based on convolutional neural networks (CNNs)—ImageNet—ResNet50, ResNet152, InceptionV3, Xception, and Inception-ResNetV2.
+Base models trained on ImageNet were fine-tuned.
+Then, class probabilities for 32 frames per clip were aggregated into summary statistics and passed to a second-level XGBoost model, which generated the final species prediction. [@primatrix_results] This model was replaced in 2021 with the release of Zamba v2 so is not discussed in more depth here.

 In 2018, Zamba was developed from a command-line tool into a web application, called Zamba Cloud, to drive wider accessibility and adoption.
 This lets Zamba run on performant, specialized hardware and provides an easy-to-use interface for conservationists.